orsonteodoro/oiledmachine-overlay/README.md

 retain untouched functions as optimized for size.

 UOPTS_PGO_EVENT_BASED - 1 to build untouch event handler functions optimized for speed, 0 to retain untouched functions as optimized for size.
+Do not use unless you encounter a performance regression.

 #### BOLT environment variables